vmware/singleton/README.md

  * Supports the switch between local bundle and data from Singleton server.
  * Supports getting pseudo translations on development stage.
  * Supports getting machine translations on development stage.
- * Supports checking translation鈥檚 available status.
+ * Supports checking translation’s available status.
  * Provides configured filters extended from javax.servlet.Filter as a proxy for client(browser) to communicate with Singleton server.
  * Provides fmt tag to support JSP localization.